 You know those periods when it feels like tiny, little drops of water were hovering over your head?
-During winter, you may not notice it; but when summer comes rolling in, you get this persistent feeling.
+You may not notice it, but when summer comes rolling in, you get this persistent feeling.
 And just then, your air conditioner becomes the most important appliance in your house.
 After all, you won’t want to go sweating uncontrollably around the house!

 But then, have you ever asked yourself what that muggy feeling could be?
 Humidity!

 What’s Humidity and How Does It Matter?

 Looking up to the clouds could create such wonderful moments, but how about the atmosphere in your home?
 I never knew you had one?
 Of course, you do!
 Water comes in three forms: solid, liquid, and gaseous.
 The amount of gaseous water (water vapor) present in the air is referred to as humidity.

 If you do a lot of dry laundry or stove-top cooking in your home, the humidity of your home could be surprisingly high!
 Unfortunately, high humidity levels have adverse effects on your clothes, appliances, and even your body!
 It could make your clothes extra damp when you keep them in the cupboard, cause short-circuiting in your computer, and lead to respiratory problems for you.